 What is Virtual Exchange/ COIL?

-“…virtual exchange involves the engagement of groups of learners in extended periods of online intercultural interaction and collaboration with partners from other cultural contexts or geographical locations as an integrated part of their educational programmes and under the guidance of educators and/or expert facilitators.”
-(O’Dowd, 2018, p.
-5) O’Dowd provides this chart representing the different terms used to refer to VE:
+According to O’Dowd (2018), “…virtual exchange involves the engagement of groups of learners in extended periods of online intercultural interaction and collaboration with partners from other cultural contexts or geographical locations as an integrated part of their educational programmes and under the guidance of educators and/or expert facilitators” (p.
+5).

 O’Dowd, R. (2018).
 From telecollaboration to virtual exchange: state-of-the-art and the role of UNICollaboration in moving forward.
 Journal of Virtual Exchange, 1, 1-23.
 Research-publishing.net. https://doi.org/10.14705/rpnet.2018.jve.1